Resources for Basic Computer and Mobile Skills

 Utilizes new software, troubleshoots problems, and adapts to rapidly changing technology.
 (BCM 1.3.3)

-Internet Safety – What to Do if Your Computer Gets a Virus (GCF Global): Learn about steps to take if your computer gets a virus.
+Internet Safety – What to Do if Your Computer Gets a Virus (LearnFree): Learn about steps to take if your computer gets a virus.

-GCF-Computer Basics-Troubleshooting Techniques (GCF Global): Learn basic troubleshooting techniques.
+GCF-Computer Basics – Troubleshooting Techniques (LearnFree): Learn basic troubleshooting techniques.

-GCF-Computer Basics – Learning a New Program (GCF Global): Learn techniques for adapting to a new computer program.
+GCF-Computer Basics – Learning a New Program (LearnFree): Learn techniques for adapting to a new computer program.

 1.4 Uses Mobile Devices for Learning